5 Steps to Following An Elimination Diet:

 Who Should Do A Food Elimination Diet?

 As a clinician, I believe that everyone would benefit from doing a form of an elimination diet at least once in their lifetime.
-Most people are going about their lives creating unwanted inflammation that is provoked by many of the foods they are consuming each day.
+Most people go about their lives creating unwanted inflammation that is provoked by many of the foods they consume each day.
 An elimination diet can help remove these hidden sources of inflammation and allow for a significantly higher level of quality of life.

 I have seen a number of clients who suffered from headaches or skin conditions like acne or eczema and chronic pain who have seen almost complete elimination of these conditions after a food elimination diet.
 Even more importantly, they have realized what foods were the major culprits and therefore they could predictably live free of these symptoms throughout the rest of their lives.